Yardzen-Inc/autoupdate/README.md

 - `EXCLUDED_LABELS`: Controls which labels _autoupdate_ will ignore when evaluating otherwise-included PRs.
 This option works with all `PR_FILTER` options and can be either a single label or a comma-separated list of labels.

+- `EXCLUDED_HEAD_BRANCHES`: Specifies a list of branches that _autoupdate_ should ignore when evaluating otherwise-included PRs.
+This can be either a single branch or a comma-separated list of branch names.

 - `MERGE_MSG`: A custom message to use when creating the merge commit from the destination branch to your pull request's branch.

 - `RETRY_COUNT`: The number of times a branch update should be attempted before _autoupdate_ gives up (default: `"5"`).